jakoblind/js-import/README.md

 An import statement will be inserted after the other import statements in the file, or at top of the file if no import statements already exists.

 [Blogpost](https://jakoblind.github.io/emacs/javascript/2016/10/16/automatically-import-js-files-from-you-project.html)

+## Customization

+You can use M-x customize-variable to modify generated import statements.

+To choose the quoting style, set js-import-quote either to `"` or to `'`.

+To switch between relative imports (`../foo`) and absolute imports from project root (`A/B/foo`), set js-import-style to either "relative" or "project-root".